les-tontons-crafters/xtrem-tdd/content/Flavours/mtp.md

 ## Why?
 Define the Testing "strategy" is a key aspect in software Engineering.
 A MTP will define the Quality of the software, not only at proper functionality level, but beyond, event at Customer Value level and profit.

-At a technical view, a MTP helps the Organization reducing futuro cost, failures, impruvement of confident and creates a base of trusth among the people that develop products.
+At a technical view, a MTP helps the Organization reducing future cost, failures, improvement of confidence and creates a base of trust among the people that develop products.

 ## Problems
 A MTP help on: